 How to See a Play in a Pub

 - Check out what's on in pub theaters by picking up a listing magazine like Time Out.
 Don't bother looking up the magazine online - you have to see the print version for the full listings.
-It's free and available at Tube stations on Mondays or at dozens of locations all over London.
-It's very likely you'll find it at your hotel, or check Time Out's online list of distribution points for the print magazine.
+It's free and available at Tube stations in Zone 1 and 2 on Tuesday mornings or at dozens of locations all over London.
+You'll likely find it at your hotel, or check Time Out's online list of distribution points for the print magazine.

 - You may want to book your tickets in advance to collect before the show.
 If you can, it's a good idea to get your tickets in advance for the most popular shows.
 Otherwise, just show up on time on the night and get in the queue to buy a ticket.

 - Be prepared to travel beyond the normal theatre district familiar to tourists.
 There are only a few Central London pub theaters.
 The Finborough, the Kings Head and the Old Red Lion are among them.
 (See the list below).
 Most others are slightly outside of the center and may involve a bus trip.